slittorin/raspberrypi-install/README.md

 12. Login with VNC to continue config:
     - Disable Bluetooth by clicking the bluetooth-symbol at the upper right corner.
 13. Fine tune the installation with.
-    - To get network tools, install bind-utils with `sudo apt install bind9-utils`
+    - To get network tools, install bind-utils with `sudo apt install dnsutils`